 Notice how after the first section, the rest of the sentence goes straight back to the beginning and then tells the story forwards from that point on.
+(More on the uses and dangers of this kind of "front-loading" of sentences here.)
 And notice the proper use of the past perfect - "when the government had ... passed laws" - so we're safely reading this as having happened before the main "now" of the sentence, which is about shop prices in 1877.

 And, finally, I've assembled a small collection of short extracts of good and bad academic writing, so I'll repeat the link here which is also further up.
 Have a look at them, and try to decide why the good ones work, and how the less-good ones could work better.

 References, because in academic writing everything that's said is either assumed to be the writer's, or must be traceable: